 All faculty are required to be on campus Monday through Friday, unless otherwise approved by supervising Vice Chancellor or designee.
-Exempt personnel do not earn overtime or compensatory time.

-Any employee assigned credit courses in a given semester must file a Faculty Work Schedule with the appropriate Associate Vice Chancellor within the first five days of the semester.
+Any employee assigned credit courses in a given semester must file a Faculty Work Schedule with the appropriate Dean within the first five days of the semester.
 This form must include class designations, times, and locations; office hours for student availability; other campus hours, and meal breaks.
-Staff members who teach only one or two classes as part of their regular responsibilities must file both forms, the Work Hours Report form with their staff supervisor and the Faculty Work Schedule with the appropriate Associate Vice Chancellor.
+Staff members who teach only one or two classes as part of their regular responsibilities must file both forms, the Work Hours Report form with their staff supervisor and the Faculty Work Schedule with the appropriate Dean.

 Instructors teaching 15 credit hours or more are required to designate 10 regularly-scheduled office hours per week for availability to students.
 When full-time faculty are assigned to a specific location or duty on a regular basis (e.g., in the Learning Success Center, for computer support), these campus hours should be so designated on the work schedule.
 Unassigned campus hours are to be used for activities such as, but not limited to, committee meetings, advising, student life activities, recruiting, college events, grading, course development, data analyses, and report writing or other duties as assigned.
 Activities and campus hours may vary so faculty must keep the Academic Affairs Office informed about their activities and location during work hours.